m-nahirny/GreenhouseVentController/README.md

 # _Greenhouse Vent Controller_

 I have a large greenhouse with a fan and vents that are operated by a mechanical thermostat.
-The greenhouse also as pneumatic vents on the roof.
+The greenhouse also has pneumatic vents on the roof.
 However during the summer these are not sufficient.
 Also the existing vents are only activated when the fan motor is on as they are on the same circuit.
 Therefore I added extra vents on opposite walls of the greenhouse to allow extra venting and a cross breize.
 These are manually operated vents to which I added actuators and a controller to open and close the actuators.